 Accessible State Parks, the top priority for the Minnesota Council on Disability, has been in the news!

-Watch the WCCO Channel 4 feature: Bonding Money Would Make State Parks More Accessible.
+Watch the WCCO Channel 4 feature [YouTube video will autoplay]: Bonding Money Would Make State Parks More Accessible.

 Read the Star Tribune article: Minnesota state parks targeted for better accessibility for the disabled.